NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Advanced Order Training.md

-**Prerequisites** Hellknight Armiger Dedication, Hellknight Dedication or Hellknight Signifier Dedication
+**Prerequisites** Hellknight Armiger Dedication; Hellknight Dedication or Hellknight Signifer Dedication
 * * *
 You gain the greater order benefit for the Hellknight order to which you belong.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Lost Omens Character Guide*
 *OGL*